pwjazz/mwanzia/README.markdown

    instance of the appropriate type, and then set all properties marked as
    @Transferable (in this case, the property "id").
 Then it calls the method.

-Note - JSON is handled on the server using [Jackson](http://jackson.codehaus.org/).

 ## In-Browser Unit Tests

 If you want to dive right in to the gory details, take a look at our live